 1-5-619.
 Notary public qualifications -- commission -- renewals.
-(1) An applicant for a commission as a notary public must:
+(1) To hold a commission as a notary public, an individual must:

 (a) be at least 18 years old;